djanwa-ornela/axa-tech-test/README.md

 ## Starting locally app

-To start backend and front server with concurrently (server is running on port 4000)
+To start backend and front server with concurrently
 ```bash
 npm run dev
 ```